1. What Alendronic Acid 70mg Tablets are and what they are used for

 Do not take Alendronic Acid 70mg Tablets:

-- If you are allergic to any of the other ingredients in the tabel ts (these are listed in section 6, Further Information)
+- If you are allergic to alendronic acid or any of the other ingredients of this medicine (listed in section 6)

 - If you have certain disorders of the oesophagus (this is also called the gullet and is the tube that connects your mouth with your stomach) such as narrowing of the gullet or difficulty swallowing